ttscoff/doing/README.md

 **A command line tool for remembering what you were doing and tracking what you've done.**

-_If you're one of the rare people like me who find this useful, feel free to [buy me some coffee](http://brettterpstra.com/donate/)._
+_If you're one of the rarev people like me who find this useful, feel free to [buy me some coffee](http://brettterpstra.com/donate/)._

 ## Contents